 Amazon Currency Converter – Good or Bad?

-Thousands of people in Ireland shop online at Amazon UK every day – and around Christmas the numbers increase massively.
-All the products on Amazon UK are priced in Sterling but Amazon will use their currency converter to convert the order total to Euros if they see that your payment card is a Euro one.
+Thousands of people in Ireland shop online at Amazon UK every day All the products on Amazon UK are priced in Sterling but Amazon will use their currency converter to convert the order total to Euros if they see that your payment card is a Euro one.

 Most Irish people probably just accept the Euro figure calculated by the Amazon Currency Converter – but they probably don’t realise it will always end up costing them more than paying in Sterling.